 Building on the foundational understanding of ITSM, it is important to examine its relationship with digital transformation.
 As organisations increasingly embrace digital technologies, the need for ITSM becomes even more critical in ensuring that IT services continue to meet the strategic objectives of the business (Morison, 2018; Sarwar, Abbas, Alyas, Alzahrani, Alghamdi & Alsaawy, 2023).
-The rapid adoption of new technologies demands that IT services remain agile and customer-centric, a concept explored by Li (2021) and Lombardi, Giordano and Farina (2022), who argue that ITSM must adapt to meet the evolving demands of the digital landscape.
+The rapid adoption of technologies demands that IT services remain agile and customer-centric, a concept explored by Li (2021) and Lombardi, Giordano and Farina (2022), who argue that ITSM must adapt to meet the evolving demands of the digital landscape.
 Li (2021) and Lombardi et al. (2022) further explain that digital transformation presents both opportunities and challenges for ITSM, particularly in terms of aligning legacy IT systems with emerging digital technologies.
-Resistance to change is often one of the key barriers to successful digital transformation, but this challenge can be mitigated through the integration of ITSM into the transformation process.
-ITSM enables organisations to effectively manage the complexities associated with digital transformation, ensuring that IT services continue to support business objectives effectively while mitigating disruptions.
+Resistance to change is often one of the key barriers to successful digital transformation, but this challenge can be mitigated through of ITSM the integration into ITSM transformation process. enables organisations to effectively manage the complexities associated with digital transformation, ensuring that IT services continue to support business objectives effectively while mitigating disruptions.